 The term "vicarious liability" refers to the responsibility one individual has for the acts of another.
 In the real estate business, this would be the case when a listing or buyer's broker is an "agent" of the seller or buyer.
-The client can be held responsible for the actions of the broker/agent if he or she has knowledge of an improper or negligent act.
+The client can be held responsible for the actions of the broker/agent if they have knowledge of an improper or negligent act.

 In the not-so-common situation of sub-agency, the buyer's agent is working as a sub-agent of the seller's listing broker.
-As such, he owes fiduciary duties to the seller rather than to the buyer.
+As such, they owe fiduciary duties to the seller rather than to the buyer.
 In this situation, the seller and their broker could be held liable for the actions of the buyer's agent.

 Vicarious Liability Comes With Agency

-There aren't many transactions these days where the real estate professional actually acts as an agent for his customer or client.
+There aren't many transactions these days where the real estate professional actually acts as an agent for their customer or client.
 Understanding some associated terms and provisions can help determine whether this is the case in your situation.

 Express agency is created by either an oral or a written agreement between the principal and the agent.
 It indicates their express intent for this representational status.
 In real estate, an agency is normally created by either a written listing agreement with a seller or a buyer agency agreement with a buyer.
 Some states allow verbal agreements, but most do not.

 Almost all states require some form of disclosure to the client or the prospective client as to how the agent will be representing them in their real estate transaction.
 Be sure you understand your state's rules and the various ways in which you can be legally considered a representative.
 Your duties and obligations to the client will vary significantly based on the type of representation to which you've contractually agreed.